utopia-php/system/README.md

 ![Total Downloads](https://img.shields.io/packagist/dt/utopia-php/system.svg)
 [![Discord](https://img.shields.io/discord/564160730845151244?label=discord)](https://appwrite.io/discord)

-Utopia framework system library is a simple and lite library to obtain information about the host's system.
+Utopia System library is a simple and lite library to obtain information about the host's system, and provides an easy way to detect on which CPU architecture your code is running.
 This library is aiming to be as simple and easy to learn and use.
 This library is maintained by the [Appwrite team](https://appwrite.io).

 Although this library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project it is dependency free and can be used as standalone with any other PHP project or framework.